krusynth/billhunt.dev/about.md

     start: September 2019
     end: April 2020
     description: |+
-      For my first six months at SBA, I temporarily served as the Director of IT Services, managing all of our operations and infrastructure, overseeing a staff of 15 Federal employees and 35 contractors, representing a budget of approximately $20 million.
-During this period, I performed employee evaluations and hiring, drafted and oversaw contracts, established budget targets, and created a program for service level and performance measurement.
-In this role, I coordinated closely with the Chief Information Officer, Chief Technology Officer, Director of Business Technology Solutions, Chief Information Security Officer, as well as program leads for the Office of Capital Access, the Office of Disaster Assistance, and Office of the Chief Financial Officer, among others.
+      For my first six months at SBA, I served as the acting Director of IT Services, managing all of our operations and infrastructure.
+During the COVID-19 pandemic, I led efforts to keep staff connected and working as the agency rapidly shifted to telework.
+I also supported implementation of cloud-based services for implementation of the CARES Act, enabling the agency to distribute over $350 billion in loans.

-      Early in 2020, the COVID-19 pandemic broke out in the United States.
-This resulted in two major intertwined initiatives.
-First, Congress tasked SBA with distributing approximately $350 billion in small business loans and grants.
-Second, many agency offices moved to 100% telework.
-These combined to create a “perfect storm” of massive demand on SBA’s infrastructure and resources.

-      By quickly standing up small teams to contain and resolve the many emerging problems, I was able to keep our core services available to staff during this difficult time.
-This included moving services to both cloud-based and hybrid solutions to increase capacity for the many citizens accessing our services, as well as our own staff.
-We also deployed advanced identity and security capabilities (as part of our Zero Trust Networking initiative), and accelerated the rollout of many new remote work features to enable the sudden flood of new teleworkers.
-I also created a “fallback headquarters” to handle distribution of hardware and devices, in advance of the shutdown of the DC-based office.

-      During this time, we were able to onboard over 5000 new staff using these new processes and tools, and kept the American economy strong through the distribution of loans and grants to small businesses.
   - company: Office of the Federal Chief Information Officer
     company2: Office of Management and Budget
     title: Cloud Policy Lead
     start: September 2017
     end: September 2019
     description: |+
       As Cloud Policy Lead for the Federal Government, I collaborated daily with White House officials, Cabinet-level CIOs, and practitioners across the entire Federal enterprise to drive modern and mature practices in IT infrastructure for government services.
 To address the government’s largest barriers to IT modernization, the capstone of my work was creating the 2019 Federal Cloud Computing Strategy, “Cloud Smart.”
-This strategy was a bold new direction for IT management in the Federal government, bringing together a large number sweeping policy reforms in cybersecurity, IT procurement, and workforce reskilling.
-In a 2020 study by Meritalk, 71% of Federal agencies said Cloud Smart increased their pace of cloud adoption.

-      To operationalize this work, I created a public 25-point action plan for execution of the strategy, co-created with agency leads.
-I also lead the CIO Council effort on the creation of the Application Rationalization Playbook, to help enable agencies to modernize their IT systems using a data-driven approach.
-Furthermore, I oversaw the optimization and consolidation of over 12,000 Federal data centers, a portfolio representing approximately $8 billion annually.
-I personally crafted a revised Data Center Optimization Initiative policy (M-19-19), which saved taxpayers $2 billion over two years, while reducing the reporting burden by as much as 10,000 hours per agency, per year.

-      I further served as Mission Operations Lead for OFCIO, managing teams for workforce reskilling, shared government-wide services, network modernization, cloud email migration, and other related initiatives.
-I also led the White House’s work on the National Action Plan for Open Government, bringing my experience in government transparency and civic tech to set a national vision for openness.

-      In these roles, I oversaw Federal employees and contractors, built cross-agency coalitions, oversaw initiatives, and drafted policy.
-I also regularly briefed senior Federal agency and White House leadership on a variety of topics, prepared them for Congressional hearings, and represented the White House speaking at frequent public events.

       In my first year at OMB, I received the prestigious Professional Achievement Award — an honor usually reserved for three years or more of exceptional service — for my innovative, collaborative approach to this work.
 In 2019, I was also named to the Fed100, after being nominated by my peers both inside and outside of government.
     highlights: